 The entire range of conceivable IP addresses.
-Managed by IANA, and generally delegated in blocks to Regional Internet Registries.
+Managed by us, and generally delegated in blocks to Regional Internet Registries.

 Internet Protocol version 4.
 Refers to the version of Internet protocol that supports 32-bit IP addresses.
 This allows for approximately 4 billion unique IP addresses, which is not enough to cope with projected Internet demand in the next 5-10 years.
 Therefore, a new protocol called IPv6 has been developed that increases the number of possible IP addresses substantially.

 Internet Protocol version 6.
 Refers to the version of Internet protocol that supports 128-bit IP addresses.
 This protocol is not yet widely deployed, but allows for orders-of-magnitude more IP addresses than the more common IPv4 protocol.

 International Organisation for Standardisation.
 An international organisation comprised mostly of national standardisation agencies.

 A suite of international standards for labelling countries, territories, sub-national entities and former countries.
 Most notable, Part 1 of ISO 3166 (aka ISO 3166-1) is used to determine country-codes for top-level domains.

 A part of the ISO 3166 suite of standards describing two and three letters codes that represent countries.
 The two letter codes in ISO 3166-1 are used to determine the domains used for country-code top-level domains.